alexandercerutti/Simple-Telegram-Installer/README.md

 I also uploaded a 128x128 icon for Telegram inside the search menu (like Ubuntu's one).

-Last two things and I'll not annoy you anymore. :smile:
-- Tested on Ubuntu 15.10: the script will restart _lightdm_ once finished.
-- You may need to change script permissions before starting it.
+The last thing and I'll not annoy you anymore. :smile: You may need to change script permissions before starting it.
 Please, move to the script folder and type in terminal window:

         chmod 777 installTelegram.sh